Heat the oil in a medium sized frying pan over medium heat until the oil just starts to shimmer.

 Stir in the garlic ginger paste.
 Gently fry until the garlic ginger paste stops sputtering.
 This can get a little messy.

 Turn your heat down to medium low and add your spice mix.
 Cook for about 30 seconds.
 You want to fry your spices in the oil.
-Don't skimp on the oil.
+Do not skimp on the oil.
 Bad things happen if the spices stick and burn.
-You cannot fix burned spices.
-Just start over if that happens.
+The oil (and temperature control) are your friends.
+Nothing worse than burned spices.
+Chuck it and start again if that happens.
+There's no fixing it...

 Add the Indian hotel curry gravy.
 Stir it really well to get the oil to combine with the curry gravy.
 You want everything mixed together at this point.
 Bring to a simmer.

-Look at the consistency.
-You have a decision to make.
+At this point you have a decision to make.
 If the chicken threw a lot of liquid the sauce might be right.
-If not, add a tablespoon or two of chicken stock and mix it in.
-Look again.
-If you are happy with it, cover and simmer for 2 minutes.
+My guess is you'd like it a bit thinner.
+More like a restaurant sauce.
+Add a couple tablespoons of chicken stock.
+Check it again.
 If it's still too thick, add a bit more stock.
 I've never added more than a 1/4 cup.